 This annual endeavor is a key funding source for many nonprofits doing important work in helping those in need of housing.

-For more information about any of these grant programs and how it is used here in Salt Lake City contact one of the following:
+For more information about any of these grant programs and how it is used here in Salt Lake City contact:

 Applications will be accepted for the following annual U.S. Department of Housing and Urban Development (HUD) grant programs: CDBG, ESG, HOME, HOPWA.

 Applications for Fiscal Year 23-24 will be open from Saturday, October 1 to and must be submitted by 11:59 pm Tuesday, November 1, 2022.

 All applications must be in alignment with goals and objectives outlined in Salt Lake City’s Housing Plan, Growing SLC, and the 2020-2024 Consolidated Plan.
 If you apply for a Salt Lake City federal grant, your application must meet at least one of these 2020-2024 Consolidated Plan Goals.

 To apply for funding, select the appropriate application link:

 For additional details about the application process for FY23-24 federal grants, please consult the FY23-24 Federal Grant Application Handbook.
 Remaining questions can be directed to Dillon Hase.

 Salt Lake City Corporation is committed to ensuring we are accessible to all members of the public to review and provide comments to publicly noticed information.
 This includes, but is not limited to, individuals with disabilities, all racial and ethnic populations, and non-English speaking individuals.
 To request Americans with Disabilities Act accommodations, contact Ashley Lichtle by email at firstname.lastname@example.org, or by phone at 801.535.7739.
 Over the phone TTY relay services are available by dialing 7-1-1.
 For non-English speaking individuals, contact Kaletta Lynch by email at email@example.com, or by phone at 801.535.6006.